-Many of CREATE!’s partner communities are located in Senegal’s “peanut basin,” an area of the country renowned for its seasonal groundnut cultivation.
+Many of CREATE!’s partner communities are located in Senegal’s “peanut basin”.
+This area of the country is renowned for its seasonal groundnut cultivation.
 Each year, over one million metric tons of peanuts are harvested from the region.
 The majority of the cultivation takes place during Senegal’s short, 3-month rainy season in the summer, which began a few weeks ago.

-Over 90% of peanut cultivation and other agriculture in Senegal is reliant on rainfall, but climate change has been causing increasingly unpredictable weather patterns throughout West Africa.
-Some years are drier than others, but this year, field technicians have reported torrential rains and windstorms across the region over the past few weeks.
+Over 90% of peanut cultivation and other agriculture in Senegal is reliant on rainfall.
+Unfortunately, climate change has been causing increasingly unpredictable weather patterns throughout West Africa.
+Some years are drier than others, however this year field technicians have reported torrential rains and windstorms across the region over the past few weeks.

 Let’s take a photo tour through rural Senegal to see what summer looks like in our partner communities!